 Tyres naturally lose a little air pressure over time so it's worth checking them every month or so, for example whenever you're filling up.

 Having the correct tyre pressure helps improve safety, handling, fuel efficiency and extends tyre life.
 Correct tyre pressure can help reduce fuel consumption by up to 4%.

-You can find your car's correct tyre pressure either on the inside of the driver's door, in the handbook or by checking our tyre pressure tool.
+You can find your car's correct tyre pressure either on the inside of the driver's door, in the handbook or by checking the EECA's tyre pressure tool(external link).
 Don't forget to make sure your spare wheel or space saver wheel is inflated to the correct pressure too.

 Proper tyre inflation pressure is essential for safety, fuel economy and tyre wear.

 Check your tyre pressure while tyres are cold.

 Always check with a tyre specialist before changing an original rim or manufacturer-fitted tyre.
 Fitting tyres with a different diameter to the originals will affect the accuracy of the speedometer and odometer which can have an effect on your safety.
 If you fit wider wheels and tyres, increasing the wheel offset beyond 25mm overall, you'll need to get your vehicle certified by a low volume certifier(external link).